 Best: Convince your ex-partner to work conjointly with you in a co-parenting process.
 Both of you could meet jointly with a therapist in their office, or you could conduct this type of work by telephone.

 In essence, this is a form of parent coaching that is highly driven by practical input.
-A psychologist that has experience in this area will be able to give firm, direct guidance with regard to the kinds of strategies that are effective and healthy for children in a post-separation world.
+A psychologist that has experience in this area will be able to give firm, direct guidance about the kinds of strategies that are effective and healthy for children in a post-separation world.

 By using this type of professional guidance, you will be able to tailor an individualized co-parenting plan that is best for your family.